Skip to content

 10 min read

-• Travel insurance might pay out for a claim if you miss a connecting flight, however it will depend on why you missed it
+• Travel insurance might pay out for a claim if you miss a connecting flight but it will depend on why you missed it

 Will travel insurance cover me for missed connecting flights?